Public Policy

 Students examine the policy-making role of the Supreme Court in such areas as civil rights, economic policy, freedom of expression, and criminal justice, while studying the overall power of the Court to determine social policy.

-PPOL 3115 Economics for Public Policy I: Aggregates and Production (4 Credits)
+PPOL 3115 Economics for Public Policy (4 Credits)

 The tools and techniques of economics are essential for policy analysis.
 This course provides an intensive and comprehensive introduction to the field of economic analysis, with a specific emphasis on the applicability of economics to public policy and problem solving within the field of policy analysis.
 Topics include supply and demand; gross domestic product; business cycles; classical and neo-classical economic theory; Keynesianism and Keynesian equilibrium; the "Chicago School"; fiscal policy; inflation; stimulation of aggregate demand; employment and unemployment equilibrium; creation of money; the Federal Reserve system; national debt; the financial sector; public and private debt.
 Prerequisite: sophomore standing.
 Recommended Prerequisite: PPOL 2000.